gopi-suvanam/scribbler-website/index.md

 ## Features
 {:.mt-lg-0}

+### Cells
 - The notebook consists of cells.
 Each cell will have user inputted html/code and an output.
 There is a menu at the top right corner of the cell (or above the cell in case of smaller screens).
-- There are two types of cells: code and html.
+There are two types of cells: code and html.
 The type of cell can be toggled using a switch in the cell menu.
-- To get the output of a cell press play ► button on the cell menu (or Cmd/Ctrl-Enter on keyboard after selecting the cell).
-- For code cells input and output are both shown.
+For code cells input and output are both shown.
 For html cells, input is hidden and opens up if you click the output.

+### Actions
-- The cell menu also has buttons for moving the cell up ↑, down ↓, adding a new cell ✛ and deleting the current cell ☓.
+To get the output of a cell press play ► button on the cell menu (or Cmd/Ctrl-Enter on keyboard after selecting the cell).
+The cell menu also has buttons for moving the cell up ↑, down ↓, adding a new cell ✛ and deleting the current cell ☓.

+### Saving
-- A notebook can be downloaded as json (has a default extension of .jsnb).
+A notebook can be downloaded as json (has a default extension of .jsnb).
 IT can be loaded back into the app.
 The notebook or only the output can also be downloaded as html.

+### Loading
-- A .jsnb file can also be directly loaded into the app by suffixing the url of the file after "#" something like: https://decentralized-intelligence.com/jsnb/#link_to_file.jsnb.
+A .jsnb file can also be directly loaded into the app by suffixing the url of the file after "#" something like: https://app.scribbler.liv/#link_to_file.jsnb.
 The url of the file should be accessible by the browser through GET method.
-- D3JS (for data manipulation and charting), Plotly (for plots) and sister project [DI-Libs](https://github.com/gopi-suvanam/di-libs) are preloaded and can be used in the notebooks without seperately loading.
-They can also be reloaded using reload_script.

 </div>